CSU's English Composition Requirement

 What if I Have a Composition HOLD Placed on My Registration?

-Before the start of every semester, undergraduate students are informed, via email from the Registrar, if they have not completed the AUCC composition requirement.
+Before the start of every semester, undergraduate students are informed, via email from the Office of the Registrar, if they have not completed the AUCC composition requirement.
 After a student has earned 60 or more CSU and transfer semester credits without fulfilling the AUCC composition requirement, the email will also give notice that a Composition HOLD has been placed and provide information on how to remove the HOLD.

 The procedure to remove a Composition HOLD is as follows:

-1. You can contact the Registrar's Office as soon as you receive the email letting you know that a Composition HOLD has been placed on your registration – you do not have to wait for your registration access time.
+1. You can contact the Office of the Registrar as soon as you receive the email letting you know that a Composition HOLD has been placed on your registration – you do not have to wait for your registration access time.

 - You can contact the Registrar's Office immediately, if you are currently registered for CO 130 or have transfer credit for CO 130 .

-- If you need to take the Directed Self-Placement Survey, once the Survey is completed, you can contact the Registrar’s Office.
+- If you need to take the Directed Self-Placement Survey, once the Survey is completed, you can contact the Office of the Registrar.

 - If you are in the Honors Track I program, you will need to register for HONR 193.

 - If you were automatically placed into CO 130 or selected CO 130 on the Directed Self-Placement Survey , you will need to select a section of that course for which to register.
 After successful completion of CO 130, you will need to register for CO 150 the following term.
 CO 150 satisfies the All-University Core Curriculum Intermediate Writing requirement (AUCC Category 1A).

 - If you were automatically placed into CO 150 or selected CO 150 on the Directed Self-Placement Survey , you will need to select a section of that course that works with your course schedule.